Sabrage – How to open Champagne with a sword

 • Make sure that any spectators are at a distance.

 Sabering is popular globally and many Champagne houses will have a dedicated person to saber, there are clubs and societies for sabering.
-You can also remind yourself of the risk of sabering by checking Youtube!
+You can also remind yourself of the risk of sabering by checking Youtube as there are many, many fails!

 So far, 32 is the most Champagne bottles sabered in one minute by Julio Chang in Marbella, Spain in 2011.
 The greatest number of Champagne bottles sabered simultaneously was achieved by 196 participants at a Champagne festival in Brazil also in 2011.